devinkr/js-array-methods/readme.md

 //// console.log() returns `undefined`, which appears below the console-logged message
 ```

+## CodeWars Sign Up

+Next, let's head over to [CodeWars](https://www.codewwars.com) and sign up for an account.
+We'll have to pass one small challenge before we can successfully sign up for an account, but the good news is that we just covered it.
+If you already have a CodeWars account, then you've already completed this step.

-### Functions are regular values (5 minutes / 00:15)
+### Functions as Values (5 minutes / 0:20)

   - Functions are **values** just like numbers (including `NaN`), strings, booleans, arrays, objects, `undefined`, and `null`
-- Functions can be assigned to variables and put into arrays and objects
+  - Functions can be referenced and put into arrays and objects
-- Most importantly, functions can be given to other functions as arguments and/or returned from functions as output
+  - Most importantly, functions can be passed into other functions as arguments, returned from functions as output, or both

-### JavaScript Collections (5 minutes / 00:20)

-Numbers, Strings, and Booleans are our basic building blocks of data but on their own, they don't express much.
-We use collections, most commonly Objects and Arrays to build up data to describe more complex entities.

-**Arrays** hold their elements in sequence and are generally used to store collections of related things.

-**Objects** hold their elements in key-value pairs and are generally used either to "map" between values (like word to definitions in a dictionary) or to describe something with various attributes.

 ## Higher-Order Functions

 Functions that take other functions as arguments or return them as output are called **higher-order functions**.
-JavaScript provides a number of useful array methods that fit this definition that provide a level of abstraction to simplify array traversal (going through each element in an array and performing some operation).
+JavaScript provides a number of useful array methods that fit this definition that provide a level of abstraction to simplify array iteration (going through each element in an array and performing some operation).

-### Passing Functions to Functions (5 minutes / 00:25)
+### Passing Functions to Functions (5 minutes / 0:25)

 In order to explore some of the higher-order functions JavaScript provides, let's set up a simple development environment: